July 17, 2014

 Get Ready for Your Whole30

 So there you have it—two official changes to our Whole30 program.
-The next site-wide Whole30 program starts August 1st!
+Keep your eyes on our website for information about our next group Whole30!
 We’ll have even more resources available for you between now and then (look for new Whole30 recipes using potatoes from your favorite Paleo recipe bloggers and cookbook authors!), and plenty of reminders about the new Whole30 rules across Facebook, Twitter, and Instagram.

 So get ready, get set, Whole30!
-We can’t wait to see the changes you’re about to experience during the month of August.
+We can’t wait to see the changes you’re about to experience during your next Whole30.